rikhuijzer/SIRUS.jl/paper/paper.md

 # Statement of need

 Many of the modern day machine learning models are non-interpretable models, also known as _black box_ models.
+For non-interpretable models, predictions cannot be understood by looking at the model parameters.
 These models can be problematic in high stakes domains, such as suggesting treatments or personnel selection, where model decisions have real-world impact on individuals.
-In such situations, black box models may lead to unsafe or unreliable predictions [@doshi2017towards; @barredo2020explainable].
+In such situations, non-interpretable models may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
-However, the set of fully interpretable models is often limited to linear models and decision trees.
+However, the set of interpretable models is often limited to linear models and decision trees.
 Linear models can perform poorly when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models, and decision trees perform poorly compared to random forests [@james2013introduction].
 Instead, random forests [@breiman2001random] often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
 At the same time, model interpretation techniques, such as SHAP [@lundberg2017unified], do not clearly explain predictions made by the models.